friendly-bits/posix-lists-and-strings/README.md

 - san_args()
 - num2human()

-All functions are implemented in shell code (no external binaries called), except remove_colors() which uses sed.
+All functions are implemented in shell code (no external binaries called), except remove_colors() which uses sed, and tolower() and toupper() which use tr.

 All functions are tested and working.